MathisMARION/wisun-br-linux/HIF.md

 ## Frequency Hopping (FHSS) configuration

 Several schemes are used in Wi-SUN to transmit or receive packets using frequency hopping.
-These are independently defined using a set of parameters, and may differ between transmission and reception.
+These are independently defined using a set of parameters and may differ between transmission and reception.
 The following table summarizes which commands configure the various FHSS parameters.
 Note that [`REQ_DATA_TX`][tx-req] always needs to be called for transmission, but timing